cpalmer-atx/Python-REST-API/README.md

-REST API with Flask and Python
+# REST API with Flask and Python
-Credit: Jose Salvatierra - Teclado
+## Credit: Jose Salvatierra - Teclado

-About:
+### About this repo:
 This simple REST API serves as my own springboard for other projects.
+It implements Flask, RESTful architecture, user authentication, SQL and SQLAlchemy, Heroku, nginx, DNS, SSL, and token refreshing.

 Using PIPENV virtual environment with the following dependencies:
-1. Flask
-2. Flask-RESTful
-3. Flask-JWT

-launch PIPENV with $pipenv shell.
+1. `$ pipenv install Flask`
+2. `$ pipenv install Flask-RESTful`
+3. `$ pipenv install Flask-JWT`

+Once virtual environment is initialized and set up with our dependancies, remember to launch the environment to ensure global packages aren't changed:

+`$ pipenv shell`

 If using VSCode text editor, ensure correct Python interpreter is selected for your virtual environment or packages will not be found.